ivanklee86/argonap/README.md

 argocd account generate-token --account YOUR_ACCOUNT
 ```

+`argonap` flags can be set via environment variables with the format `ARGONAP_[flag but replace - with _]` e.g. `ARGONAP_AUTH_TOKEN`.
+This allows you to store the auth token securely and pass it to the CLI using your favorite local secrets solution (e.g. [1Password CLI](https://developer.1password.com/docs/cli/secret-references))

 ## Selection

 Projects can be selected by the following CLI options:
 - `--name` will cause `argonap` to only make changes to the target AppProject.
 - `--label` will only select AppProjects where all labels are matched.
 Labels should be in format `key=value` and be supplied multiple times.

+Passing no options will run the command on all projects.

 ## Usage